Pharm

 2. Anti-gout and anti-inflammatory properties

-3. Colchicine binds tubulin, inhibiting its polymerization, and blocking microtubule formation in mitosis
+3. Colchicine binds tubulin, inhibiting its polymerization, and blocking microtubule formation in Mitosis

 4. Decreases inflammatory response